(or more as part of a consortium)

 Ming-Po CAI holds a Master degree in Management from EM Lyon in France and an EMBA from China Europe International Business School (CEIBS) in Shanghai, China.

-David G. Hoffman is a Managing Partner of Cathay Capital and a Co-Founder of Cathay’s North American operations, based in New York City.
+David G. Hoffman is a Senior Advisor of Cathay Capital and a Co-Founder of Cathay’s North American operations, based in New York City.

 Prior to joining Cathay in November 2013, David was a Managing Director with Charterhouse Group, Inc. from 2002-2012 and a Consultant to the firm from 2012-2013.
 As Managing Director, David was the number two investment professional where he was part of the Investment Committee, led the Consumer Group’s investing activities, managed the Charterhouse Entrepreneur Program (i.e., Operating Partners Program) and oversaw and organized the firm’s Business Development activities across its three verticals – Consumer, Business Services and Healthcare Services..

 Prior to returning to Charterhouse in 2002, David founded and ran his own independent sponsor firm, Hoffman & Company (1994-2002).
 Previously, David was at Charterhouse from 1985 – 1989 as an Associate and Vice President, was the Director of Business Development at Odyssey Partners (1989-1991) and a Principal at Charterhouse from 1991-1994.